Ransom of John II of France

 The ransom of John II of France was an event during the Hundred Years War, between France and England.
-King John was captured by the English during the Battle of Poitiers in 1356, and held for ransom by the English crown.
+King John II of France was captured by the English forces led by Edward, the Black Prince during the Battle of Poitiers in 1356, and held for ransom by the English crown.
 Finally settled in the Treaty of Brétigny in 1360, the ransom of John II had serious consequences for the ongoing degradation of the stability of France and helped increase English influence during the war.